Maryvale Solar & Energy Storage Project

 -

 The area has great sun, relatively flat and cleared land, is suitable for agrisolar sheep grazing after construction, and is relatively close to the Transgrid Wellington Terminal Station that links the local electricity grid to Australia’s Eastern seaboard power network.
-These are all great qualities for a potential solar site.
+These are all great qualities for a potential utility-scale solar site.

 -